[4 Steps] Create User Defined Exception in Python with Example

 Step 4: Write a Program for User-Defined Exception in Python

 Let’s club all these steps.
-Here is how the complete program looks like.
+Here is what the complete program looks like.

 class YourException(Exception): def __init__(self, message): self.message = message try: raise YourException("Something is fishy") except YourException as err: # perform any action on YourException instance print("Message:", err.message)